pbaille/crux-starter/doc/article.md

 (crux/entity (crux/db node) :bank-account)
 ;=> {:crux.db/id :bank-account, :dollars 39}
 ```
-### Transaction functions
+## Transaction functions
-Transaction functions are user-supplied functions that run on the individual Crux nodes when a transaction is being ingested.
-They can take any number of parameters, and return normal transaction operations which are then indexed as above.
-If they return false or throw an exception, the whole transaction will roll back.
+Transaction functions are user-supplied functions that run on the individual Crux nodes when a transaction is being ingested.They can take any number of parameters, and return normal transaction operations which are then indexed as above.If they return false or throw an exception, the whole transaction will roll back.

-#### Exemple 1
+### Exemple 1
 A transaction function that add (or substract) a given amount on our fancy `:bank-account` document.

-Transaction functions are defined with our old friend `crux.tx/put`.
-The given document has to have a `:crux.db/fn` key pointing to the function code (quoted).
+Transaction functions are defined with our old friend `crux.tx/put`.The given document has to have a `:crux.db/fn` key pointing to the function code (quoted).

 ``` clojure
 (crux/submit-tx node